 Corporate tax

-Businesses pay corporate tax in Portugal at a flat rate of 21% of their taxable profits.
+In 2025, businesses pay corporate tax in Portugal at a flat rate of 20% of their taxable profits, down from 21% in 2024.
 Local municipality surcharges of up to 1.5% apply, as do additional charges on earnings of more than €1.5 million.

-Small and medium-sized companies can pay a reduced corporate tax rate of 17% on their first €50,000 of taxable profit.
-From 2024, companies considered start-ups can benefit from an even lower rate of 12.5% on their first €50,000 of income.
+Small and medium-sized companies can pay a reduced corporate tax rate of 16% (down from 17% in 2024) on their first €50,000 of taxable profit.
+Companies considered start-ups benefit from an even lower rate of 12.5% on their first €50,000 of income.

 Small businesses with an annual turnover of less than €200,000 can pay business taxes through a simplified regime, through which they pay tax on their turnover rather than their profit.